alanribeiro/js-and-rockets/README.md

 You have to display the outcome by rendering the list to the screen as JSON with an indentation of 2 spaces.
 You may show only the flight number (flight_number), mission name (mission_name) and the number of payloads carried by the mission (payloads_count).

-More informations in this link: https://github.com/spaceship-forks/js-and-rockets
+More information in this link: https://github.com/spaceship-forks/js-and-rockets